maswang32/maswang32.github.io/knowledgemap/notes/softwares/Python.md

 Class methods have access to the class, but not the instance.
 They can instantiate the class.

+Class attributes are like constants, but defined under the class

 ## Important Note - pass by reference

 If you have